garloff/heat-docker-jitsi-meet/README.md

 * Allow tweaking internal domain name which is currently defaulting to meet.jitsi.

+* I have a script that sets up traffic shaping with HTB which might be useful.
+Adjust it, test it and integrate if it turns out to be helpful.

+Contributions (ideally as Pull Requests) are welcome!

 ## License

 Use it under the terms of the Creative Commons with attribution and share-alike 3.0 terms.